allenzohrabians/Comp322/Lab 4/README.txt

 assignment should be written, however making sure I'm well ahead on the dining-p program is the main priority.

 Monday (4/27/2020):
 This is my second README entry for Lab 4.
 After a few days of working on the project, I'm able to notice just how much of this is review of previous labs and how all of these ideas continue to stack on top of each other.
 Part 1 at least felt very much like this other than some catching up I had to do on sem_open and the oflag argument.
 Part 2 on the other hand didn't require a lot of work, but I did have to think about two different approaches to preventing deadlock.
 I ultimately chose to go with the removal of circular wait and having all my philosophers be left-handed besides the philosopher in position 1 who I would make right-handed.

 Tuesday (4/28/2020):
 This is my third README entry for Lab 4.
 I'm at the point of going over the project description and making sure my program covers all steps from the first two parts and is able to run properly for the individual philosopher.
-Once I've cleared that up, I'm choosing to avoid part
-3 which is optional and just go ahead and write the bash script to allow the program to run multiple times.
-This file shouldn't take too long to make but it is something I haven't attempted before
+Once I've cleared that up, I'm choosing to avoid part 3 which is optional and just go ahead and write the bash script to allow the program to run multiple times.
+This file shouldn't take too long to make but it is something I haven't attempted before.

 Friday (5/1/2020):
 This is my fourth and final README entry for Lab 4.
 The bash script is finished and after several tests and adjustments, I have the program